Positive Polar Corp. · Research Program

 The raw material already exists on the ship

-A defining feature of this research is that the feedstocks are not hypothetical: cruise ships already generate and manage two organic waste streams that are candidate sources, processed by standard onboard systems under international maritime regulation.
+A defining feature of this research is that the feedstocks are not hypothetical: cruise ships already generate, process, and in part discharge two organic waste streams under international maritime regulation.
+The correct comparator for this work is therefore current discharge practice, not pristine seawater.

 Food waste